GIRRAKOOL BLUES FESTIVAL & BBQ

 Stallholders must provide their own lights, leads and power boards fitted with circuit breakers.
-Any damage caused by electrical over-consumption/overload or misuse will attract penalties or forfeiture of bond.
+Any damage caused by electrical over-consumption/overload or misuse may incur extra charges.

 FESTIVAL POLICIES AND PROCEDURES

-The BBQ Competition Team acknowledges that you have read the FESTIVAL POLICIES & PROCEDURES document and agree:
+The Stall Holder acknowledges that you have read the FESTIVAL POLICIES & PROCEDURES document and agree:

 - that you shall comply with all Festival Policies & Procedures in place;